General Election Information

 - disqualified for not filing a disclosure statement in a previous election (section 92) or for not making an oath of office or attending meetings (section 211)

 Terms of OfficeIf you are elected to local office, you will be expected to serve a four-year term.
 This term begins upon your swearing in at the first council meeting to be held within the first ten (10) days of November 2018.

 - Candidates are required to submit financial disclosure forms at the time of nomination and each year as an elected official.
 See the Financial Disclosure Act for more details.

-- Campaign Financing is now handled through Elections BC.
-More information can be obtained by visiting their website.
+- Campaign financing is handled through Elections BC.
+Information on the new rules for 2018 can be obtained by visiting their website.

 - You can also view an Open Meetings Report from the Ombudsperson.

 Election SignsCandidates are now required to have contact information on all election signs.
 A phone number, mailing address or email address along with permission of the financial agent must be noted on each sign.
 More details will be handed out when candidates submit their nomination documents.

 Council meets every Tuesday evening, usually beginning at 6:00 pm, but times may vary.
 There may also be additional meetings.
 View the Mayor and Council page for more information.